mattbnz/web-matt/content/w/2023-goals.md

 ## 2023 Goals

-My focus for 2023 is to bootstrap the business I plan to use to execution my [mission](#mission) through three goals:
+My focus for 2023 is to bootstrap the business through which I plan to execute my [mission](#mission) via three goals:

 1. Execute a series of successful consulting engagements, building a reputation for myself and leaving happy customers willing to provide testimonials that support a pipeline of future opportunities.